GMH-Code/Asylum/README.md

 - If you have a weapon when saving a game, it will refrain from firing when you resume.
 - Rocket launchers with starburst now have projectiles emitted at the proper time.
 - In this version, an extra life is awarded for every 100,000 points, which gives an incentive to get the bonuses in sequence.
+- If you are playing online and save your progress, you should be able to restore the game even after closing the browser.

 #### Build